Skip to main content

 Start the call

-Click Start Test.
+Click Start phone call.
 Your agent will call the number and you can have a real conversation.

 What to verify during the call